 Get the Recipe: Butter Pecan Croissant Bread Pudding

 - 6 day-old croissants, *see Note 1 below

 - 1 cup half and half cream, 10% bf

 - 1/3 cup butter, cut in to 6 cubes

 - 1/2-3/4 cup pecan pieces

-Preheat oven to 350F. (regular bake setting/not fan assisted) Grease a shallow baking dish about 9x13-ish-oval (or close, such as 8x11 rectangle etc.)
+- Preheat oven to 350F. (regular bake setting/not fan assisted) Grease a shallow baking dish about 9×13-ish-oval (or close, such as 8×11 rectangle etc.)

-Cut croissants in half.
+- Cut croissants in half.
 Place the bottoms of the croissants over the bottom of your pan, trying to fill as much of the bottom evenly as possible, overlapping just slightly, if necessary.
 Place the top halves of the croissants randomly overtop. (*Alternately, you can cut the croissants into 1-inch cubes, if you prefer)

-- Prepare the custard by combining all the custard ingredients in a medium bowl and whisking well to combine.
+- Prepare the custard by combining all the custard ingredients in a medium bowl and whisk well to combine.
 Pour the custard mixture over croissants (or croissant cubes) in pan.
-The liquid should come up a little more than halfway, leaving most of the croissant tops exposed).
-Let stand 5-10 minutes, while you prepare the topping.
+The liquid should come up a little more than halfway, leaving most of the croissant tops exposed.
+Let stand and soak about 5-10 minutes, while you prepare the topping.

-Prepare the topping by combining the butter and brown sugar.
+- Prepare the topping by combining the butter and brown sugar.
 Cut the butter into the brown sugar with a pastry cutter or just use your fingers to rub the butter into the brown sugar until you have a crumb mixture.
 Scatter the crumb mixture overtop of the croissants, focusing on the areas between the croissant tops.
 Scatter the pecan pieces overtop as well. (*You can prepare up to this point, cover and refrigerate up to 8 hours or overnight).